knewplay/course-vex-vrc-in-c/session2.md

 ## Demo

-* Have students write setup for C program, basically a hello world program with the correct syntax, formatting, and spacing.
+* Write a hello world program in C by yourself, with no references.
+Remember the basic requirements for a generic C program.

 ---